-It is an error to use a captured local variable (§11.16.6.2), value parameter, or parameter array in a fixed pointer initializer.
-A fixed pointer initializer can be one of the following:
+It is an error to use a captured local variable (§12.19.6.2), value parameter, or parameter array in a fixed\pointer\initializer.
+A fixed\pointer\initializer can be one of the following:

-- The token "%" followed by a variable\reference (§9.4.4) to a moveable variable (§22.4) of an unmanaged type T, provided the type T\ is implicitly convertible to the pointer type given in the fixed statement.
+- The token "&" followed by a variable\reference (§9.5) to a moveable variable (§23.4) of an unmanaged type T, provided the type T\ is implicitly convertible to the pointer type given in the fixed statement.
 In this case, the initializer computes the address of the given variable, and the variable is guaranteed to remain at a fixed address for the duration of the fixed statement. - An expression of an array\type with elements of an unmanaged type T, provided the type T\ is implicitly convertible to the pointer type given in the fixed statement.
 In this case, the initializer computes the address of the first element in the array, and the entire array is guaranteed to remain at a fixed address for the duration of the fixed statement.
 If the array expression is null or if the array has zero elements, the initializer computes an address equal to zero. - An expression of type string, provided the type char\ is implicitly convertible to the pointer type given in the fixed statement.
 In this case, the initializer computes the address of the first character in the string, and the entire string is guaranteed to remain at a fixed address for the duration of the fixed statement.
-The behavior of the fixed statement is implementation-defined if the string expression is null. - A simple\name or member\access that references a fixed-size buffer member of a moveable variable, provided the type of the fixed-size buffer member is implicitly convertible to the pointer type given in the fixed statement.
-In this case, the initializer computes a pointer to the first element of the fixed-size buffer (§22.8.3), and the fixed-size buffer is guaranteed to remain at a fixed address for the duration of the fixed statement.
+The behavior of the fixed statement is implementation-defined if the string expression is null. - An expression of type other than array\type or string, provided there exists an accessible method or accessible extension method matching the signature ref [readonly] T GetPinnableReference(), where T is an unmanaged\type, and T\ is implicitly convertible to the pointer type given in the fixed statement.
+In this case, the initializer computes the address of the returned variable, and that variable is guaranteed to remain at a fixed address for the duration of the fixed statement.
+A GetPinnableReference() method can be used by the fixed statement when overload resolution (§12.6.4) produces exactly one function member and that function member satisfies the preceding conditions.
+The GetPinnableReference method should return a reference to an address equal to zero, such as that returned from